learningequality/kolibri-docs/docs/manage/command_line.rst

 .. _create_superuser:

-Create a New Super Admin
+Create a new super admin
 ************************

 In case you need to create another **super admin** user, either to address additional need of managing facility, or if you lost the password for the old one, run the following command.